rohithay/peer2peer/README.md

 2. Open `http://localhost:8080`
 3. Choose a shared secret with your loved one (for encryption)
-4. Write, send, and browse your private love letters
+4. Write, send, and browse your private notes.

 ## Philosophy